Margaret, Marchioness of Namur: Life

-In some later sources, Margaret was also called Sybille.

 She was first married to the French noble Raoul III, Lord of Issoudun (c.
 1208), who should not be confused with Raoul I of Exoudun (d.
 1219).
 Her husband composed his will in 1212, and died soon after, without sons.
 According to customs, Raoul's main domains passed to his distant cousin Guillaume de Chauvigny, who was also his brother-in-law, while Margaret claimed possession over Châteauneuf-sur-Cher and Mareuil-en-Berry.

 Soon after that (c.
 1216) she remarried to Henry I, Count of Vianden (d.
 1252).
 Henry was the son of Frederic III, Count of Vianden (d.
 1217), and his wife Matilda (de).

 In 1216, Margaret′s father Peter Courtenay (d.
 1219) was elected Latin Emperor of Constantinople, and crowned in Rome by Pope Honorius III on 9 April 1217.
 He was succeeded by son Robert of Courtenay (Margaret′s brother) who ruled as Emperor of Constantinople until 1228, when he was succeeded by their brother Baldwin II of Constantinople.
 Since the elevation to the imperial throne in Constantinople (1216), Margaret′s family became involved in creation of new dynastic policies and alliances.